 Note: The following graduate certificates have additional admission requirements: Cyber Crime, Digital Forensics, IT Project Management, Information Assurance, Information System Security, Object Orientated Application Development, and K-12 Online Teaching Endorsement.

 If you are applying to a graduate-level program, you must submit the following documents:

 - An application for admission.

 - An official transcript showing conferral of a bachelor's degree or higher from an institution whose accreditation is recognized by CHEA.
 Students may register for their first course after proof of a conferred bachelor's degree or higher is received and the conferral date and accreditation are confirmed.
 See below for mailing information.

 Note: Students may submit an unofficial copy of their diploma or bachelor’s transcript or higher with a posted conferral date to their admissions representative to expedite registration.
 Diploma or transcript copies must show student’s name, name of school and the conferral date.
 Unofficial transcripts must be sent in PDF format.
 Students are still responsible for sending an official transcript to the Document Services address below, and will be blocked from further registration if it is not received within 15 weeks of their first course start.
 APUS cannot accept unofficial non-U.S. transcripts to expedite registration.
 For further information on having your non-U.S. transcript evaluated and sent to the University, please refer to International Admissions.

-- Students who earned graduate-level credit within the last 10 years and want to have it evaluated for transfer, submit official transcripts of this coursework along with the Transfer Credit Evaluation (TCE) application and fee*.
+- Students who earned graduate-level credit within the last 10 years and want to have it evaluated for transfer, submit official transcripts of this coursework along with the Transfer Credit Evaluation (TCE) application.
 TCE submission instructions.